olegligorov/csi/README.md

     - Optional parameter: prefix (returns all the tags that start with the given prefix, if prefix is empty then it returns all the tags)

 ## Front-End Main Endpoints:
-- /: Main page - Image Analysing page where we can insert the url
+- / - Main page, Image Analysing page where we can insert the url
 - /images - Gallery page
 - /images/:imageId - Image page for the image with the given imageId
 - /tagging_services - Tagging Services page where all the used tagging services are shown with the number of used and left requests
 - /not_found - Image Not Found page to which we are redirected when we try to open the image page with an imageId that doesn't exist

+## Dependencies
+Run in the terminal:
+'npm install @clr/ui@15.1.0 @clr/angular@15.1.0 @cds/core@6.3.1 @cds/angular@6.3.1 @cds/city@1.1.0--legacy-peer-deps'